The Bone Player

 Not on view

-Five years before the Civil War, Mount received a commission from the French publisher Goupil and Company to paint African American musicians that would be lithographed for European print buyers.
-This hand-colored image reproduces a life-size painting now at the Boston Museum of Fine Arts and shows a well-dressed figure playing a rythmic instrument associated with minstrel shows.
+Five years before the Civil War, Mount received a commission from the French publisher Goupil and Company, through William Schaus their New York agent, to paint two works that show African American musicians.
+Life-sized lithographs based on the paintings were then hand-colored before being sold.
+This print relates to a painting at the Boston Museum of Fine Arts and shows a well-dressed figure playing bones, a rythmic instrument associated with Black minstrels.
 The musician's face and dress convey individuality, while the ivory or bone strips he holds associates him a type exotically appealing to Europeans.
 This version of the print was published in New York, indicating a market on both sides of the Atlantic.

 This image cannot be enlarged, viewed at full screen, or downloaded.